The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Themed seafood night dinner buffets from ~S$68.

-Buffet Highlights: Themed Nights with Rotating Specialties
+Buffet Features: Themed Nights with Changing Menus

 Here’s a look at their most popular buffet themes (as of 2025):